Contact

 • Association of German Transport Companies (VDV)

-Vossloh does not make donations to political parties or similar institutions.
+Vossloh does not make any donations to political parties or similar institutions.

-Vossloh respects internationally recognized human rights in its business activities, and these are codified as binding rules for all the employees in Section 10 of the Vossloh Code of Conduct (“Protection of human and labor rights”).
-The Code of Conduct can be found under www.vossloh.com > „Investor Relations“ > „Corporate Governance“ > „ Compliance “.
+The Vossloh Group endeavors to respect internationally recognized human rights in its business activities and has codified this in the Vossloh Code of Conduct under point 10 (“Protection of human and employee rights“), which is binding for all employees.
+The Code of Conduct is publicly available on the website www.vossloh.com > “Investor Relations“ > “Corporate Governance“ > “ Compliance “.

 Adherence to local laws and standards (for example, minimum wage or fundamental labor law conditions) is an integral part of Vossloh’s compliance obligations.
 The European Works Council, the Group Works Council, the Executive Board and Corporate Human Resources regularly communicate at Vossloh in order to guarantee the flow of information, discuss scope for improvements, address new issues together and tackle these in projects.